zchickenwang/book-notes/thus-spoke-zarathustra.md

-## Zero to One
+## Thus Spoke Zarathustra

-by Peter Thiel with Blake Masters
+by Friedrich Nietzsche, translation by

 *I, [Z Wang](http://thezwang.com/), own this book and took these notes to further my own learning.
 If you enjoy these notes, please [purchase the book](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296/ref=sr_1_1?ie=UTF8&qid=1545930603&sr=8-1&keywords=zero+to+one)!*

-### Chapter 1: Do It Right with Best Practices
+### Chapter 1: The Challenge of the Future
 * pg 11: Instead of using inline event attributes, use unobtrusive techniques to add the event handlers when the window loads.
 * pg 14: Instead of browser sniffing to find what features you can use, use capability detection and check for the existence of methods directly.
 * pg 16: Don't require Javascript for content, as search engine crawlers will miss it.